peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Finds the number of digits in this number's mantissa (significand).
 * `EDecimal Quantize​(int desiredExponentInt,
         EContext ctx)`<br>
- Returns a decimal number with the same value but a new exponent.
+ Returns an arbitrary-precision decimal number with the same value but a new exponent.
 * `EDecimal Quantize​(int desiredExponentInt,
         ERounding rounding)`<br>
- Returns a decimal number with the same value as this one but a new exponent.
+ Returns an arbitrary-precision decimal number with the same value as this one but a new exponent.
 * `EDecimal Quantize​(EDecimal otherValue,
         EContext ctx)`<br>
- Returns a decimal number with the same value as this object but with the same exponent as another decimal number.
+ Returns an arbitrary-precision decimal number with the same value as this object but with the same exponent as another decimal number.
 * `EDecimal Quantize​(EInteger desiredExponent,
         EContext ctx)`<br>
- Returns a decimal number with the same value but a new exponent.
+ Returns an arbitrary-precision decimal number with the same value but a new exponent.
 * `EDecimal Reduce​(EContext ctx)`<br>
  Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).